Florida Drug Cultivation and Manufacturing Laws

 Florida state laws also set specific punishments for other activities related to drug manufacturing.
 For example, the state may charge a third degree felony to an individual who rents a building, room, or structure for the purpose of manufacturing controlled substances, while possession of listed chemicals used in drug manufacturing may result in a second degree felony charge.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Florida Legal Research

 - Drug Possession Defenses

 Drug manufacturing and cultivation crimes carry long potential criminal sentences.
-If you have been charged with these crimes you'll need to mount an effective defense to avoid losing years of your life and thousands of dollars as the result of fines and difficulty finding employment once your sentence is served.
-Contact a local attorney to schedule a free initial case review to discuss how they can help you minimize the negative impact of your arrest.
+If you've been charged with these crimes you'll need to mount an effective defense to avoid losing years of your life and thousands of dollars as the result of fines and difficulty finding employment once your sentence is served.
+Contact a local drug crime lawyer to discuss how he or she can help you minimize the negative impact of your arrest.